coldfire1391/Xenogame/README.md

 # Xenogame
-Not really a game, more like an interactive infographic
+An MBB1 (Microbio and biotech) project I made. it's not really a game, but more like an interactive infographic

 Compile Xenogame.java then run